Murder of Rukhsana Naz: Background

 Rukhsana had a long-standing relationship with a fellow pupil from her school days, Imran Najib; the Naz family considered him to be "socially inferior" and both families opposed the match.

-In spring 1994, Rukhsana was taken to Pakistan under the guise of visiting her grandfather but whilst there was forced into an arranged marriage with her second cousin, Sajid Nawaz.
+In spring 1994, Rukhsana was taken to Pakistan under the guise of visiting her grandfather but while there was forced into an arranged marriage with her second cousin, Sajid Nawaz.
 Sajid remained in Pakistan pending a visa application, while a now pregnant Rukhsana returned to Derby.
 She made one further visit to Pakistan in 1996, which led to the birth of a second child, but essentially they lived apart throughout the entire marriage.

 Back in Derby, Rukhsana engaged in an affair with Imran who, by this stage, was also married; in late 1997 she fell pregnant with his child.
 She moved out of the family home, sharing a house with her sister Safina and brother-in-law, and hoped to have her baby, divorce Sajid and live with Imran.

 When Shakeela Naz discovered that her daughter was expecting a child from an adulterous relationship she tried to force her into terminating her pregnancy, but Rukhsana refused.
-Shakeela kicked her daughter in the stomach and urged her to take a large quantity of paracetamol to try and bring about a miscarriage.
+Shakeela kicked her daughter in the stomach and urged her to take a large quantity of paracetamol to try to bring about a miscarriage.

 It was customary for the Naz family to get together for a family meal every week but, on 26 March 1998, Rukhsana called to say that she was unwell and wouldn't be attending.
 Her sister Safina claimed that Shakeela had dissuaded Rukhsana from attending due to concerns about other family members discovering her daughter's pregnancy, which had now started to show.
 Safina further stated that, at around 7:00 p.m., Shakeela suddenly claimed that she needed to visit someone in the hospital; she left the house with her two sons, returning alone just over an hour later.

 Safina and her husband returned to their home at around 10:30 p.m. and, finding that Rukhsana wasn't there, phoned Shakeela, who told her not to worry and to "go to sleep"; Safina reported Rukhsana as missing, but withdrew the report after Iftikhar said it would "bring shame on the family".

 Murder

 Shakeela Naz had approached her doctor about arranging an abortion for Rukhsana; she was advised that the pregnancy was too advanced, but it was suggested that a doctor in Birmingham may be able to help.
 Shakeela summoned her eldest son, Shazad, from London and together they planned to issue Rukhsana with an ultimatum.
-Leaving the family meal, under the pretence of a hospital visit, they and Iftikhar made their way to Rukhsana's home.
+Leaving the family meal, under the pretence of a hospital visit, they and Iftikhar made their way to Safina's home.

 Each of the three defendants gave differing accounts of exactly what transpired, but ultimately Rukhsana was strangled to death with a plastic flex and her body dumped some miles away in a field in Denby Dale, West Yorkshire.
 Her remains were found on 31 March 1998, less than 2 weeks from her 20th birthday.